stefanspringer1/SwiftXML/README.md

 If you would like to get the content a newly built element to get unregistered from the document, use its method `adjustDocument()`.
 This method diffuses the current document of the element (recursively) to its content.
 For a newly built element this document is `nil`, which unregisters a node from its document.
 You might also set the attribute `adjustDocument` to `true` in the initializer of the element to automatically call `adjustDocument()` when the building of the new element is accomplished.
 (This call or setting to adjust of the document is only necessary at the top-level element, it is dispersed through the whole tree.)

-Example: a newly constructed element gets added to a document; the rule is only applied once to the element `<b id="1"/>` :
+Example: a newly constructed element gets added to a document:

 ```Swift
 let document = try parseXML(fromText: """